 Water based sealants are more scarce than waterborne adhesives due to the differences in formulations.
 Several waterborne sealants exist for interior applications, although the sustainability of sealants is usually enhanced by increasing the solid share, which decreases the amount of solvent in the product.
 These systems are regarded as solvent free sealants.

 The trend in adhesives for its part is strongly water based.
 In Europe and America these are preferred systems, whereas in markets such as China they only cover about 20% of the market.
 Water based adhesive systems can be roughly divided into two groups: emulsion and dispersion adhesives and solution adhesives.

 The water based emulsions and dispersion systems are heterogenous mixtures which consist of dispersed liquid or solid polymer phase in an aqueous phase.
 These waterborne adhesives can be made by using a wide range of polymers including PVA (vinyl acetate polymers), PVAC (vinyl acetate copolymers) and acrylic as well as synthetic elastomers such as PUR (polyurethane).

 As with other water based adhesive systems, also dispersion adhesives and emulsions can be cleaned with water.
 However, after the adhesive has dried, it is no longer water dispersible and cleaning residue may require use of solvents and detergents.
 More information on waterborne adhesives is available by contacting us.

 Bonding: wet bonding or dry bonding (contact adhesive)

-Examples: vinyl acetate adhesives for bonding paper, wood and cardboard, rubber latex adhesives for fabric and wood, polyacrylate emulsions as construction adhesives, laminating adhesives, and pressure sensitive adhesives, and polyurethane dispersions and emulsions for packaging and shoe making industries.
+Examples: vinyl acetate adhesives for bonding paper, wood and cardboard, rubber latex waterborne adhesives for fabric and wood, polyacrylate emulsions as construction adhesives, laminating adhesives, pressure sensitive adhesives, and water based polyurethane dispersions and emulsions for packaging and shoe making industries.